 - Crowborough 10K

-The club hosts its own 10k road race each year, usually early December.
+The club hosts its own 10k road race each year, usually late November.
 This is an important fund raiser for the club and we ask everyone to help with the preparations, marshalling or other duties on the day.

 - Sussex Grand Prix (SGP)